-Finding a Donor
+Finding a Bone Marrow Donor

-Once a suitable donor is found, we will arrange for the donor to undergo stem cell mobilization and collection or bone marrow harvesting.
-Or in the case of a cord blood transplant, doctors will secure stem cells from the donated blood.
+Once a suitable donor is found, we will arrange for the donor to undergo stem cell mobilization and collection or bone marrow harvesting—or in the case of a cord blood transplant, doctors will secure stem cells from the donated blood.

-Becoming a Donor
+Becoming a Bone Marrow Donor

-If you are related to someone who needs a donor and who plans to receive their transplant at Seattle Cancer Care Alliance (SCCA) and you would like to be tested, we will coordinate this as part of the patient’s transplant process.
+If you are related to someone who needs a donor and who plans to receive a transplant at Seattle Cancer Care Alliance (SCCA) and you would like to be tested, we will coordinate this as part of the patient’s transplant process.

-How Stem Cells Are Collected
+How Your Stem Cells Are Obtained

-There are two methods to collect stem cells.
-One is to withdraw bone marrow from the pelvic bones.
-This is called a bone marrow harvest.
-The other is to withdraw stems cells from peripheral (circulating) blood.
-This is called apheresis.
+There are two methods to obtain stem cells.
+One is to withdraw bone marrow from your pelvic bone, called bone marrow harvesting.
+The other is to collect stems cells from your peripheral (circulating) blood using a method called apheresis.

-We give donors detailed information about how to prepare, what will happen during their procedure and what to expect as they recover.
+We give donors detailed information about how to prepare, what will happen during their procedure, and what to expect as they recover.
 Here is basic description of each procedure.
-Donors only go through one of these procedures.
+Donors go through only one of these procedures.